RunLLM/gitbook/workflows/cascading-workflows.md

 The source workflow can be set when publishing a workflow from the SDK.
 The complete documentation for publishing a workflow from the SDK can be found [here](./creating-a-workflow.md#publishing-a-workflow).

-The `source_workflow` argument in the following code snippet allows you to set the source workflow:
+The `source_flow` argument in the following code snippet allows you to set the source workflow:

 ```python
 workflow_a = client.flow('8fb25dc4-62ed-44a3-872d-c3ff988c8dd3')